 Day 13: Shigaraki (Miho Museum)

-Today you make a day visit to the stunning Miho Museum.
+You are off to the stunning Miho Museum!
 Here you can experience a thorough immersion into the world of art, architecture and landscape design.

-The contrast of the glass and steel structure of the museum’s roof against the surrounding natural environment is spectacular.
+The contrast of the glass and steel structure of the museum’s roof against the surrounding natural environment is spectacular to say the least.
 It is this seamless integration of the man-made with the natural which is a real highlight.
 Past guests have said this visit ranks as one of the most impressive days of the tour.

 You return to Kyoto to enjoy rest of the afternoon and evening at your leisure.